 Structuring and digitizing data is a difficult and time-consuming process.
 Open Hospital can simplify the daily activities of the users and in a short amount of time can help organizations to achieve this goal, with minimum maintenance and support required.

 04. Digitizes Your Hospital Data step by step

 Digitization of clinical data is not just software and technology, it is also a long process requiring cultural change.
 Thanks to the software modularity, the system can be up and running quickly and grow, gradually, over time without a huge up-front investment in time and effort.

-Open Hospital In the World
+Open Hospital around the World

 23 installations in 13 countries

-The Case of St. Luke Hospital
+The Case of St. Luke Hospital – Uganda

-The first installation of the Open Hospital software, strongly wanted by Dr. Mario Marsiaj, took place in 2006 within the St. Luke Hospital facilities in Angal, Uganda.
+The first installation of the Open Hospital software, strongly wanted by Dr. Mario Marsiaj, took place in 2006 within the St. Luke Hospital in Angal, Uganda.

 supporting the whole community with a laboratory for chemical and biological analyses, radiology and an operating room.

 The hospital is located in a poor rural area in the northern part of Uganda.